mrjackyliang/homebridge-adt-pulse/README.md

 If you have a sensor that is unsupported by this plugin, please [request a feature](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=feature_request.md) so I can add support for it into the plugin.

-Please mind that I DO NOT have plans to support smart devices or cameras connected to the ADT Pulse service.
-I recommend using another `homebridge-plugin` for that.
+Please mind that I DO NOT have plans to support third-party devices or cameras connected to the ADT Pulse Z-Wave Platform.
+Please use another `homebridge-plugin` for that.

 ## Force Arming (Arm Away/Stay/Night)
 Due to the nature of how HomeKit and ADT Pulse processes `setDeviceStatus` commands, this plugin will force arm when it detects active motion or open sensors.